How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Thunder hope to pick up a road win at the Bulls on Wednesday at 8:00 PM ET.
+The Wizards hope to pick up a road win at the Hawks on Wednesday at 7:30 PM ET.

 How to Watch